insys-icom/M3_Container/doc/Install_SDK_as_LXC_container.md

 3. Create a configuration file for LXC
 4. Start the LXC Container on your host system

 LXC must be installed on your host system.
-The kernel of the host system must support CGroups and namespaces, witch is most likely already included.
+The kernel of the host system must support CGroups and namespaces, which is most likely already included.
 Read more on the [LXC website](https://linuxcontainers.org/lxc/getting-started)

 Extract the SDK
 ---